Jeanne Zelasko: Early life and education

 Zelasko started her broadcasting career during her college days at San Diego State University doing metro traffic reports and then hosting a talk show on KCEO radio.
 Her television career began at KDCI-TV News in San Diego in 1993 anchoring the weekend newscasts.

 Career

 Early in her career, Zelasko co-hosted the San Diego Padres pre-game show for Prime Sports West, a regional sports network in Southern California (now Fox Sports Net West).
 While working as an assignment reporter for the network, she covered a variety of sports including the NFL, NHL, college basketball and auto racing.

 Fox Sports

 Zelasko was hired by Fox Sports in 1996 as part of the original broadcast team anchoring the newly formed Fox Sports Net's National Sports Report, as well as a sideline reporter for Fox NFL Sunday.
 In February 2001, Zelasko joined NASCAR on Fox as a pit reporter.
+In June of the same year, she became the studio host for Major League Baseball on Fox alongside analyst Kevin Kennedy.

-Fox network canceled the Major League Baseball pre-game show (as a cost-cutting measure) following the 2008 season.
+Fox Sports canceled the Major League Baseball pre-game show (as a cost-cutting measure) following the 2008 season.